inukshuk/edtf.js/README.md

     edtf.parse('2016-2X-XX') #-> There are only 12 months
     edtf.parse('2016-XX-32') #-> No month has 32 days

-Intervals, Sets, and Lists will contain their parsed constiutent dates in the values array:
+Intervals, Sets, and Lists will contain their parsed constituent dates in the values array:

     edtf.parse('2015/2016')